Battle of Yamen

 The Battle of Yamen (厓門戰役), also known as the Battle of Yashan (厓山海戰), was a naval battle which took place in southern China on 19 March 1279.
 It is considered to be the last stand of the Song dynasty against the invading forces of the Mongol-led Yuan dynasty.
-Although outnumbered 10 to 1, the Yuan navy delivered a crushing tactical and strategic victory, destroying the Song.

 Today, the battle site is located in the town of Yamen, in Xinhui County, Jiangmen, Guangdong.

 Background

 In 1276, the Southern Song court, in their rush to flee the capital city of Lin'an to avoid Yuan forces approaching Fuzhou, left Emperor Gong behind to be captured.
 Hopes of resistance centered on two young princes, Gong's brothers.
 The older boy, Zhao Shi, was declared emperor.
 In 1277, when Fuzhou fell to the Yuan dynasty, the exiled Southern Song dynasty fled to Quanzhou, where Zhang Shijie, the Grand General of Song, hoped to borrow boats to continue their flight.
 However, the Muslim merchant Pu Shougeng refused their request, prompting Zhang to confiscate Pu's properties and flee on stolen boats with the Southern Song court.
 In fury, Pu slaughtered imperial clan members and many officials in Quanzhou and surrendered to the Yuan, strengthening the Yuan's naval power.

 At this point of the war, it was obvious that the Song did not have sufficient strength to risk fighting the Yuan in a head-on conflict.
 Zhang Shijie decided to build a vast fleet with what remained, to allow the Song court and soldiers to move from place to place until the situation improved.
 The Song court sailed to Guangdong from Quanzhou.
 However, Zhao Shi's boat capsized in a storm on the way to Leizhou.
 Although he survived, he fell ill because of this ordeal.
 The imperial court later sought refuge in Lantau Island's Mui Wo, where Zhao Shi eventually died; he was succeeded by his younger sibling, Zhao Bing, who was seven.
 Zhang Shijie brought the new emperor to Yamen and prepared the defense against the Yuan there.

 In 1278, Wen Tianxiang, who had fought against the Yuan in Guangdong and Jiangxi, was captured by Wang Weiyi in Haifeng County, eliminating all the Song land forces nearby.